Last updated: October 2019

-People, especially those reading more casually, can get intimidated by large blocks of text.
-Long paragraphs are easy to get lost in, and often indicate that the author is rambling.
+People, especially those reading casually, can get intimidated by large blocks of text.
+Long paragraphs are easy to get lost in.

-This issue is even worse online, where sidebar ads, menus, and phone screens crunch writing together, making paragraphs seem much longer than they otherwise would.
+This issue is even worse online, where sidebar ads and menus crunch writing together, making paragraphs seem longer than they are.

-When writing online, it is best to stick to short paragraphs.
+When writing online, stick to short paragraphs.
 The same works for email writing.
-Try to keep your points concise, and start a new paragraph for each one.
+Try to keep your arguments concise and start a new paragraph for each one.

-Breaking up your writing with pictures or infographics that relate to the subject of your piece is a great way to make it more visually compelling and to keep your readers from getting lost in endless blocks of text.
+Breaking up your writing with pictures or infographics is a great way to make it visually compelling.
+It keeps your readers from getting lost in endless blocks of text.

-You can use infographics to explain facts that you want to grab reader’s attention and remember later on.
-Images are important to maintain reader engagement and highlight important information.
-And the more it interacts with a reader, the better.
+You can use infographics to explain facts that you want readers to remember.
+Images are a must to maintain engagement and highlight the core information.
+And the more they interact with a reader, the better.

-There are certain elements of basic human psychology that can be leveraged to make people more likely to engage with your company or brand.
-These tricks and techniques are not always going to be useful in every situation, but knowing what they are and how to use them will make you a better writer.
+You can leverage certain elements of basic human psychology to engage people with your company or brand.
+These tricks and techniques don’t fit every article.
+But if you know what they are and how to use them right, you can improve your writing skills by far.

 - The Scarcity Illusion